awilliams219/drifter/CONTRIBUTING.md

 ## Writing macros for drifter
 Macros are external commands that extend drifter's capabilities.
 These are shell scripts located in the directory named in the MACRODIR variable at the top of the drifter.sh file.
-See ```drifter macrohelp``` or the man page for informtion on writing drifter macros.
+See ```drifter macrohelp``` or the man page for information on writing drifter macros.

 # License
 Written by and for the use of Radio Systems Corporation only.